 - Students are required to take a statistics course or demonstrate completion of a statistics course before initiating the research track. - Additional trips to campus are required for project development, research committee meetings, and project defense. - Institutional Review Board (IRB) training and HIPAA training certifications may be necessary. - The need to identify a faculty member who is willing to mentor the student and advise them through the completion of their thesis. - The research will require student to have extensive writing, organizational, and time management skills. - BHIS 500 (offered in the spring semester) and BHIS 595 (offered in the summer semester) will be substituted for BHIS 530.
-If a student drops research after taking these two courses, s/he must take BHIS 530. - The designated chair will contact the student about next steps - Identification of other committee members - o IRB requirements to be completed - Need to communicate regularly and often - Scheduling of committee meetings - o Defense presentation requirements - o Continuous registration requirements - Enrollment in BHIS 597 in the PD's section for 1 CH during spring term concurrent with enrollment in BHIS 500 (credit can be applied to BHIS 598 if the student decides for thesis research). - The project may require at least an additional year, or more, to complete. - The program director will present the students declaration of intent to pursue research to the HI faculty.
-The HI faculty will consider the application and approve the student's curriculum change to matriculate in the research option.
-The MS HI program director will then communicate the outcome to the student applicant and student advisor. - The student advisor and the program director will be copied on all correspondence - The student advisor will work with the student to make sure he/she completes BHIS 500 and BHIS 595, as well as the required BHIS 597/598 hours (with continuous registration) until research project completion.
+If a student drops research after taking these two courses, s/he must take BHIS 530. - The designated chair will contact the student about next steps - o Identification of other committee members - IRB requirements to be completed - Need to communicate regularly and often - Scheduling of committee meetings - o Defense presentation requirements - o Continuous registration requirements - Enrollment in BHIS 597 in the PD's section for 1 CH during spring term concurrent with enrollment in BHIS 500 (credit can be applied to BHIS 598 if the student decides for thesis research).